-On this page, important updates to the website and documents can be found.
-Please check this page often for important updates that may affect your Advisory Committee on Diagnostic Facitlies application or Assignment of Payment.
+On this page, important updates concerning Medical Services Commission policy, ACDF applications, and related documents can be found.
+Please check this page often for important updates that may affect your Advisory Committee on Diagnostic Facilities application or Assignment of Payment.

 - Advisory Committee on Diagnostic Facilities